-This Easter craft was not planned at all but sometimes beautiful things happen on hard days.
-This happened when my daughter refused to nap on a day I needed to pack for a trip , I just wanted her to sleep but she had other plans.
-Instead of trying and trying to get her to sleep and getting more and more frustrated I decided we’d play.
-Play we did.
-I had no plans on turning it into a craft but I am so glad we did because every time we pass the window where these eggs are with my daughter she claps and points with pride.
+The Easter craft was not planned at all but sometimes beautiful things happen on hard days.
+My daughter refused to nap on a day I needed to pack for a trip.
+I needed her to sleep but she had other plans.
+Instead of forcing her to lie down and sleep.
+Therefore, instead of getting frustrated I decided we’d play.
+And play we did.
+I had no plans on turning it into a craft but I am so glad we did because every time we pass the window where these Easter egg suncatchers are with my daughter she claps and points with pride.

 - Gather your materials.
 So my plan was just to do an Easter sticky table so I grabbed some confetti and Easter grass, contact paper and painter’s tape.